BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 1. A user accesses the app.
 2. The app makes a request to the validate function.
 3. (4 and 5) The function checks if an authorization cookie exists, that the cookie contains a token, and whether the token is valid.
 If none of these things are true, the function returns an "unauthorized" error.
-6. If it is valid, the function returns the token and the app saves it in memory.
+6. If the token is valid, the function returns the token and the app saves it in memory.

 Now that we know how to improve your security by storing a token safely, we can implement it.
 In the next article, I'll show you how using JS, React and FaunaDB.
 I hope this article has been helpful to you.
 For further information, check out the following references: